TimothyYe/godns/README.md

 #### DigitalOcean

-For DigitalOcean, you need to provide a API Token with the `domain` scopes (you can create it [here](https://cloud.digitalocean.com/account/api/tokens/new)), and config all the domains & subdomains.
+For DigitalOcean, you need to provide an API Token with the `domain` scopes (you can create it [here](https://cloud.digitalocean.com/account/api/tokens/new)), and config all the domains & subdomains.

 <details>
 <summary>Example</summary>